behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

           Testset[field_name] = Testset['meantemp'].shift(inc)
 ```

-Third method is to use rolling window.
+The third method is to use a rolling window.
 The main goal of building and using rolling window statistics in a time series dataset is to compute statistics on the values from a given data sample by defining a range that includes the sample itself as well as some specified number of samples before and after the sample used.
 ```python
       rolling_mean = Trainset.rolling(window=5).mean()
       rolling_max = Trainset.rolling(window=5).max()